knative/docs/docs/eventing/README.md

 - Create new applications without modifying the event producer or event   consumer.
 - Select and target specific subsets of the events from their producers.

+## Installation

+You can install Knative Eventing via the methods listed on the [installation page](../install/README.md).
 ## Common use cases

 Knative Eventing supports the following use cases: